SapitoSucio/froggo-guides/docs/script_commands.md

                   characters who were just warped.
 `$@warpwaitingpcnum` contains the number of the character it just warped.

-See also '`getpartymember`' for advice on what to do with those variables.
+See also ``getpartymember`` for advice on what to do with those variables.

 The obvious way of using this effectively would be to set up a waiting room for two characters to be warped onto a random PVP map for a one-on-one duel, for